 WordPress core and default WordPress dashboard already does great job managing list of users and grouping them together by roles (or multiple-roles per user).
 AAM enhances WordPress core with several very useful features that you can utilize on the AAM page.

 Note!
 The screenshot above is from AAM v5.9.2.
-I do not exclude possibility that by the time you read this article AAM UI may look slightly different however all the mentioned features in this article will be still available to use.
+I do not exclude the possibility that by the time you read this article AAM UI may look slightly different however all the mentioned features in this article will be still available to use.

 When you go to the AAM page, you’ll notice Users/Roles Manage panel that contains the list of all users on the Users tab.
-The list has pagination with 10 users per page however for your convenience you can either search for very specific user by the name or filter out the list by the role.
+The list has pagination with 10 users per page however for your convenience you can either search for a very specific user by the name or filter out the list by the role.
 The second filter option is quite useful when you quickly need to go through the list of users that belong to the same role.

 Note!
 AAM automatically determines based on User Level and several custom capabilities if current user has ability to manage users or perform specific actions on each user.
-For example if current user who has ability to manage other users does not have aam_switch_users capability, he’ll not have the ability to switch (impersonate) other users.

 AAM itself does not create new or delete existing users.
 That is why when you click on the Add New button, it’ll forward you to the default WordPress Add New User page.
 AAM also does not give you an option to delete any user from its UI.
 That is something you can do by going directly to the user’s profile page or from the Users->All Users page.

 Manage Access On User Level .
-This option literally reloads the Main Panel with the list of all features that current user can use to define access to the website resources for a particular user.
+This option literally reloads the Main Panel with the list of all features that current users can use to define access to the website resources for a particular user.
 99% of the time you probably will use this option when you need to define more granular access for the user.

 FYI!
 It is strongly encouraged to manage access to your website resources on role level and let users to inherit access settings from the parent role(s).
 With the large number of users it is very easy to loose track of all the changes that have been made on each individual user.